 - If you intend to submit a proposal, please submit your ideas for early feedback through the TMF CX Expression of Interest form.
 If you submit the form, the TMF Program Management Office may be able to support your team through the entire TMF application and review process.

-- Initial Project Proposals (IPPs) sent by Monday, August 1, 2022 to firstname.lastname@example.org and email@example.com will receive expedited consideration.
+- Initial Project Proposals (IPPs) should be sent to email@example.com and firstname.lastname@example.org.

-- IPPs will be reviewed on a rolling basis through September 30, 2022.
+- IPPs will be reviewed on a rolling basis.
 The IPP and other templates can be found on the documents page.